-As a young electrician for Rulon Electric working in affluent homes in River Oaks, I was exposed to many variations of cabinet lighting.
-I fell in love with the charm of display lighting and quickly became a student of custom cabinet lighting techniques and developed my own style, called Phantom Lighting.
+As a young electrician for Rulon Electric, and later as the principal of Illuminations Lighting Design, I worked extensively in affluent homes in River Oaks, and was exposed to early variations of cabinet lighting.
+I fell in love with the charm of display lighting and quickly became a student of custom cabinet lighting techniques, developing my own style and brand, called Phantom Lighting in the early 1980s.

 Like my predecessors, I had to develop prototypes that would adapt to a variety of mounting orientations.
-I started by exploring new light sources that operated on low voltage transformers.
-Just so you know, low voltage transformers are small electrical devices that convert power from one voltage to another.
-In this case, I wanted to convert 120 volt house current to a safe 12 volt system.
-That way the wiring would be simple, safe and easy to conceal.
+I started by exploring new light sources that operated on low voltage transformers, small electrical devices that convert power from one voltage to another.
+I wanted to convert 120 volt house current to a safe 12 volt system so that the wiring would be simple, safe, and easy to conceal.

-Having found the perfect light source, I moved my attention to shielding the lights and developed specialized lighting trims that concealed the light source from any angle.
+Once I found the perfect light source, I moved my attention to shielding the lights and developed specialized lighting trims that concealed the light source from any viewing angle.
 With each application unique, it required a custom trim for mounting lights horizontally and vertically.
-It was here that the tern “See the light, not the fixture” was coined.
+It was here that the term “See the light, not the fixture” was coined.

 The migration to cove lighting from cabinet lighting was easy.
-Take a proven recipe, create a new series of trims that would handle straight lines as well as radius turns and cove lighting was born.
-In fact, Phantom as a leader in linear lighting sources can be used throughout your home or office as an accent lighting source.
+With my proven recipe, I created a new series of trims that would handle straight lines as well as radius turns – and cove lighting was born.
+Today, Phantom is a leader in linear lighting systems that can be used throughout your home or office as an accent lighting source.”

 Tom Kretzschmar has dedicated the better part of his life to the art and science of lighting.
 As owner of multiple companies in the lighting sector, he has studied art, architecture, design, and electrical wiring throughout his career.
 His multidisciplinary skill set has enabled him to master the complex nuances of interior lighting, exterior lighting, advanced landscape lighting, and commercial lighting systems.